The Mrs. Carter Show World Tour

 The Mrs. Carter Show World Tour was the fifth concert tour by American singer-songwriter Beyoncé.
 Announced in February 2013 with initial dates in Europe and North America, the tour contained seven legs and 132 shows.
-It began in Belgrade, Serbia on April 15, 2013, and concluded in Lisbon, Portugal on March 27, 2014.
+It began in Belgrade, Serbia, on April 15, 2013, and concluded in Lisbon, Portugal, on March 27, 2014.

-Its title is a reference to her marriage with American rapper Shawn "Jay-Z" Carter, who made multiple guest appearances throughout the tour.

-The tour featured royal themes with the singer emulating different queens through her fashion for which she collaborated with numerous designers and fashion houses.
+The tour featured royal themes with Beyoncé emulating different queens through her fashion for which she collaborated with numerous designers and fashion houses.
 The set list of the shows in 2013 included songs from all four studio albums of Beyoncé's solo career.
 After the release of her eponymous fifth studio album, the 2014 shows were changed to incorporate tracks from the album.
 The tour was lauded by music critics who praised Beyoncé for her energetic performances, dancing and vocal abilities.
 The show was directed and choreographed by Frank Gatson Jr.

 Following the announcement of the tour, all the tickets made available for the shows sold out, which prompted more dates to be added to the itinerary.
 The tour grossed $188.6 million in 2013 and the 2014 shows grossed $41.1 million, bringing the tour's total gross revenue to $229.7 million.
 This made The Mrs. Carter Show World Tour the highest-grossing female and solo tour of 2013.
 Performances of a number of songs from the tour were broadcast and behind-the-scenes footage was released.